mesosphere-backup/ansible-dcos/README.md

-# Deploy Open/EE DC/OS using Terraform/Ansible
+# Deploy DC/OS using Terraform and/or Ansible

 ## Overview

+Infrastructure for Cloud Providers is bootstraped with Terraform

-This ansible playbook installs DC/OS and is supposed to run on CentOS 7.
+Ansible playbook installs Open or Enterprise DC/OS and is supposed to run on CentOS 7.
 The installation steps are based on the [Advanced Installation Guide][mesosphere-install] of DC/OS.

 ## Getting Started